Helping Understand the Mystery

 connect, commune, and communicate.

-Thus, even in our
+Thus, even in our darkest

 personality must evolve to this level of awareness and, once it does, it

 must openly receive this and share it with others.
 In so doing, the Soul

-evolves and, subsequently, so does the earthly Personality.
+evolves and, subsequently, so does the earthly personality.

 So, no matter who we are,

 to shadow and dim this Light.

 Jesus requests that we not

 summed up quite simply: reuniting that which has become fragmented.

-Spiritual evolution is the process whereby the earthly Personality is
+Spiritual evolution is the process whereby the earthly personality is

 elevated and brought into at-one-ment with the Soul; while the Soul is